LibraryCarpentry/lc-second-website/_posts/2018/10/announcement.md

 * Sprinters can work on whatever discipline or theme they like for their resources.
 Ask questions or coordinate with others in the chat room and/or via Zoom.
 * Dedicated Google docs will be created for each resource being worked on - they will be listed on the registration and coordination doc once the Sprint is underway.
+We will be using the [Top 10 FAIR Data Things Global Sprint folder](https://drive.google.com/open?id=1y67-PRvyaOgZF9DGxK3A8ut6kJAPQ60S) to organise the resources.
 * Links to video calls will also be posted on the registration and coordination doc, with the scheduled times - all links will show the time and date in your zone.
 * You can use the Sprint to network.
 Use the Sprint to meet other people virtually and talk about other opportunities